Automatically Mount a DRBD Device at Boot

 WantedBy=multi-user.target

-Lastly, make sure you've enabled DRBD® and this custom systemd unit at boot.
+Lastly, verify that you have enabled DRBD and this custom systemd unit at boot.